Start9Labs/start-os/container-runtime/RPCSpec.md

 ### init
 initialize runtime (mount `/proc`, `/sys`, `/dev`, and `/run` to each image in `/media/images`)

+called after os has mounted js and images to the container
 #### args
 `[]`
 #### response